nongnoochr/airbnb_boston_2018_analysis/README.md

 ## Licensing, Authors, Acknowledgements

-Data used in this project was downloaded from http://insideairbnb.com/get-the-data.html.
+Data files used in this project were downloaded from http://insideairbnb.com/get-the-data.html and they are data for Boston, Massachusetts, United States which was compiled on 17 November 2018.
 You can find the Licensing for the data and other descriptive information there.

 This project is [MIT licensed](./LICENSE).